19 Things to Wear with Your Ankle Boots

 If you’re going to mix colors, just make sure to coordinate like hues up top and like hues down below.
 That way you don’t appear too jumbled.

 Sure you can technically sneak knee-high boots under your new flares, but avoid the bulk with an ankle pair.
-Then keep the rest of the outfit light with a sweater that hits right at your hips.
+Then keep the rest of the outfit light with a sweater.

 A STATEMENT COAT AND TROUSERS